sguazt/prometheus/README.md

 >
 > *FCMS: a Fuzzy Controller for CPU and Memory Consolidation under SLA Constraints*
 >
-> Concurrency and Computation: Practice and Experience, In Press, 2016.
+> Concurrency and Computation: Practice and Experience, 29(5), 2017.
 >
 > doi:[10.1002/cpe.3968](http://dx.doi.org/10.1002/cpe.3968).
 >